 The Quail is no longer our baby.
 Just ask her.
 She is nicknamed for the precious lock of hair that bobbed along the top of her tiny head during her early morning chortles to us in that first year.
-She is an 8 year old girl in love with books and magic-clip dolls, dancing, Taylor Swift, Winx Club, Girl Scouts, soccer, playing cook and school & her actual school.
+She is a girl in love with art, books and Barbies, Disney movies, dancing, Taylor Swift, Shawn Mendes, 1D, Winx Club, Girl Scouts, soccer, playing cook and school & her actual school.
 She watches out for our hearts and wipes away our tears.
 She has learned the art of kind sistering from the best and is as devoted to our youngest as she is to our eldest.
 She makes a strong, observant, independent, curious and joyful presence in our home.
 In real life she is named for my mother and my husband.
 She is my firstborn’s very first best friend.
 She is the Buddha in our midst.
 The light in our family heart.
 The one who was meant to be.
 She is my voice, my drive, my conscience, my soul, my journey, my daughter.